aventurino13/LectureNotes/angularServices.md

 ===

 ### Services
-Allows you to make controllers and write code onece and use it/make availbile wherever you need it
+Allows you to make controllers and write code onece and use it/make availbile wherever you need it.
 1. Inject service in controller
 * The things that are in service are not globally scoped - so it must be injected into angular app
 ```javascript